JuliaKirpa/ImGoDeveloper/README.md

 # ImGoDeveloper
 REST API for future golang developers.
+Contains list of topic should to know to become junior GO developer.
+Users have an opportunity to cteate, update and delete topics, mark topic as done.